kmcginnes/ImprovingU.NodeRevolution/Readme.md

 ## Environment setup

+We will be using NodeJS v4, which was release very recently.
+It's the merging of Node and Io.js.
+This means Node now has official support for ES6, which we will use exclusively.

 ### Mac OS X

 On OS X things are pretty simple.
 We'll use [Homebrew](http://brew.sh) and [Node Version Manager]() (or nvm) to do the heavy lifting.

+I lifted many of these instructions from this [great article](http://michael-kuehnel.de/node.js/2015/09/08/using-vm-to-switch-node-versions.html).

 First, let's install Homebrew if you don't have it already.